fhiso/legacy-format/data-model.md

     The tag MUST match the regular expression `[A-Za-z0-9_]+`.

     Every structure has a tag.
-    It is RECOMMENDED that tags either be taken from tags listed in [Concrete Types](#ConcreteTypes) or contain at least one underscore (U+005F, `_`).
+    It is RECOMMENDED that tags either be taken from tags listed in [Concrete Types](#ConcreteTypes) or follow the naming guidelines explained under [Extension Types](#Extensions).

-{.ednote} It is expected that the meaning of a tag that contains but does not begin with an underscore will be specified in a future FHISO extension to this specification.

 {.note} A structure's tag is not always sufficient to fully define its type; the same tag may have different meanings in different [contexts](#Context).